 The Company relies on a limited number of outside subcontractors and suppliers for the production of silicon wafers, packaging and certain other tasks.
 Disruption or termination of supply sources or subcontractors, due to natural disasters such as an earthquake or other causes, could delay shipments and could have a material adverse effect on the Company.
 Although there are generally alternate sources for these materials and services, qualification of the alternate sources could cause delays sufficient to have a material adverse effect on the Company.
 Several of the Company's outside subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Taiwan, Europe and Israel.
 The Company's largest source of silicon wafers is an outside foundry located in China and a significant amount of the Company's assembly and test operations are conducted by third-party contractors in China, Malaysia, Taiwan, Thailand, Korea and the Philippines.
-For the second quarter of fiscal years 2016 and 2015, respectively, approximately 26% and 43%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China, and these percentages could be higher in future periods.
+For the third quarter of fiscal years 2016 and 2015, respectively, approximately 29% and 41%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China, and these percentages could be higher in future periods.

-In the second quarter of fiscal year 2016, authorized distributors accounted for approximately 61% of the Company's net sales compared to approximately 60% in the second quarter of fiscal year 2015.
+In the third quarter of fiscal year 2016, authorized distributors accounted for approximately 56% of the Company's net sales compared to approximately 54% in the third quarter of fiscal year 2015.
 Generally, the Company does not have long-term contracts with its distributors and most can terminate their agreement with little or no notice.
-For the second quarter of fiscal year 2016, the Company's two largest distributors were based in Asia.
+For the third quarter of fiscal year 2016, two of the three largest distributors were based in Asia.